 Student Success Center Writing Lab

-The Student Success Center Writing Lab, located in the Bart Luedeke Center, Suite 237, provides free individual and small-group tutoring in writing, reading comprehension, study strategies, and English as a Second Language (ESL).
+The Student Success Center Writing Lab, located in the Bart Luedeke Center, Suite 237, provides free individual and small-group tutoring for writing, reading comprehension, study strategies, and English Language Learners (ELL).
 In addition, we offer writing and study strategy workshops in the Lab, in classrooms, and at outreach locations.
 For some writing-intensive courses, the Writing Lab provides Embedded Tutors, who serve as liaisons between the course and other staff.

 To make an appointment for assistance with writing, reading, study strategies, and/or ESL, please call 609-895-5640.

 Please read carefully through the following terms and conditions for e-mail tutoring offered through the Student Success Center’s Online Writing Lab.

 Violating these policies may result in suspension of e-mail tutoring privileges.

 - Papers must be submitted as a Word document.
 If using Pages, please set the document to convert to Word prior to sending it.

 - Students are limited to 1 e-mail session per day, and 2 e-mail sessions per week (Sunday through Saturday.)